 Luckily, these common fixes (listed below) can help make your slow phone move a little faster:

 The first solution to just about any problem with an electronic device is a reset.
 (Note: this is not a "factory reset", which would reboot your android phone or iPhone to factory settings, but more of a "soft reset", which includes turning the phone off and back on again.)
 It’s not magic — the more apps you use on your phone, the more pieces of software code fill up your phone’s RAM.
 As the RAM fills up, bits of computer code from the same app get scattered about in different areas.
 When you reset, everything in your RAM gets cleared out, like sweeping away those dust bunnies.
 Here’s how to reset your phone based on the model that you have:

 iPhone: Press and hold down the Home and Power buttons at the same time until the phone shuts down.
 Even after the screen goes blank, continue holding down these buttons until the Apple logo shows up on the display.
 Once that happens, you can release the buttons, and the phone should open to your home screen.

-Android: For phones with a removable battery, remove the back of the phone, pull out the battery, and then put it back in.
-For phones with a non-removable battery, hold the power and volume buttons down simultaneously and don’t release until the boot-up animation appears on the screen.
+Android: For android phones with a removable battery, remove the back of the phone, pull out the battery, and then put it back in.
+For android phones with a non-removable battery, hold the power and volume buttons down simultaneously and don’t release until the boot-up animation appears on the screen.